5 Most Genuine Spots to Visit in Sri Lanka

 Sigiriya

 Named the eighth wonder of the world by locals, this ancient palace and fort complex has significant archaeological significance, attracting thousands of tourists every year.
-The palace is located in the heart of the island between the cities of Dambulla and Habarane on a massive rocky plateau 370 meters above sea level.
+The palace is located in the heart of the island between Dambulla and Habarane on a massive rocky plateau 370 meters above sea level.

 Colombo

 Colombo, the capital of Sri Lanka.
-It has a long history as a port on old east-west trade routes, which are gradually ruled by the Portuguese.
+It has a long history as a port on old east-west trade routes, gradually ruled by the Portuguese.
 The imposing Colombo National Museum, dedicated to the history of Sri Lanka, borders the sprawling Viharamahadevi Park and its giant Buddha.

 Kandy